Tiny Steps Big Skills: Best Skills Booster Activities and Toys

-From the very first smile to their first bike ride, your child’s journey from birth to age six is filled with incredible milestones.
-Every giggle, step, and word is a sign that your little one is building skills that will last a lifetime.
+From the very first smile to their first bike ride, the journey from birth to age six is one of the most important periods of human development.

 (If you want a quick milestone overview, try our Milestones 0–60 Months quiz Or, check the Developmental milestones for infants from extension.psu.edu for more details.)